9SMTM6/mcmc-demo/README.md

 There is still next to no documentation, both for the users, as well as potential developers.

 This is originally inspired by https://github.com/chi-feng/mcmc-demo.
-Its technologically different and more meant to explore the long-term results of different parameter settings and target distributions with batched execution.
+It's technologically different and more meant to explore the long-term results of different parameter settings and target distributions with batched execution.
-While the Javascript original struggles after running for a while, this can handle a lot more samples, and it also has different display options.
+While the JavaScript original struggles after running for a while, this can handle a lot more samples, and it also has different display options.

-Its built using Rust and WebGPU, which allows execution in the Browser via Webassembly (WASM) similar to the Javascript Project, while having more optimization potential and the creation of native applications.
+It's built using Rust and WebGPU, which allows execution in the Browser via Webassembly (WASM) similar to the JavaScript Project, while having more optimization potential and the creation of native applications.

 Note that WebGPU currently isn't well supported even in up-to-date browsers, only Chromium supports it on Windows, MacOS and Android.
 This hugely limits the potential users of the web version, but as this is simply a pet project I'll live with it.